These vegan molasses ginger cookies are the perfect holiday treat! Sweet, spicy, tender on the inside, and crispy at the edges.

-To call something a favorite cookie is, I know, a big statement.
-There are so many wonderful types of cookies out there, and it’s not as though I don’t love chocolate chunk cookies, or oatmeal cookies, or snickerdoodles, or . . . well, you get the idea.
+“Favorite cookie” is, I know, a big statement.
+There are a lot of great cookies out there.
+And it’s not as though I don’t love sugar cookies, chocolate chip cookies, oatmeal cookies, or biscotti.

 It’s Christmas eve, which means that many of you spent the nights working hard in your kitchens.
 Allow these cookies to be a sweet, and simple dessert for you tonight.